LioshynMaxim/NET.W.2016.01.Lioshyn.04/README.md

 a = "abcdefghijklmnopqrstuvwxyz"
 Longest (a, a) -> "abcdefghijklmnopqrstuvwxyz

-7. Given two iconic four-byte integer number and two bit positions i and j (i <j).
+7.Given two iconic four-byte integer number and two bit positions i and j (i <j).
 Implement an algorithm inserts one number to the other so that the second number took a position with the bit by bit i j (bits are numbered from right to left).
 For example.
 Insertion (8,15,0,0) -> 9
 Insertion (0, 15, 30, 30) -> 1073741824